tdowrick/ScouseTom/Controller_and_Switch_network_The__.md

 ## Electrode Connectors

 Standard 9 and 37 D-Sub connectors are used for internal connections within the system.
-Custom connectors/PCBs have been created to allow connection to a range of common electrode interfaces, including EEG electrodes, depth electrodes and Omnetics devices.
+Custom connectors and PCBs have been created to allow connection to a range of common electrode interfaces, including EEG electrodes, depth electrodes and Omnetics (Omnetics Connector Corp.
+MN, USA) devices.
 Bespoke connectors and cabling can be added to the system for use with non-standard electrode arrays.